shopgate-professional-services/ext-slider-widget/README.md

 Settings:

 - headline (optional): Define a headline.
+- autoplay (optional): true / false to autoplay the slider.
+- loop (optional): true / false to loop the slider
 - slides: Provide an array per slide.
 The array can contain any amount of items.

 Use the "img" and "link" tag to define the image url and an url to which the image should lead on click.